Haven’t you always wondered what a McKinsey resume looks like?

-Here’s another tip – if you do have a specialization outside of business, research McKinsey’s Insight weekend – a swanky, 2-day informational conference for hot target prospective consultants, held at a Ritz – Carlton near you.
+Here’s another tip – if you do have a specialization outside of business, research McKinsey’s Insight program – a swanky, 1-day informational conference for hot target prospective consultants, held at a Ritz Carlton near you.
 Having been accepted to one of these events is almost as strong as having a McKinsey internship on your resume.
 It shows you’ve already been vetted, moving you one step closer to the inner circle.

 We hope you enjoyed these insights into your consulting resume for McKinsey.
 Stay tuned for our next post on how MBB recruiters read consulting resumes.
 Best of luck!